 Socially responsible business

-“In the face of the health crisis in 2020, Hermès reinforced its role as a socially responsible group, supporting its employees, partners and suppliers, as well as the public.”
+“In the face of the health crisis, Hermès reinforced its role as a socially responsible group, supporting its employees, partners and suppliers, as well as the public.”

 Axel Dumas, Executive Chairman of Hermès